DaSpectral/Simple-Games/README.md

 # Simple-Games
-The repository with ecreations of simple games!
+The repository with recreations of simple games!

 The languages used are arbitrary!